-These are the easy and complete steps that I follow to move a WordPress site from one hosting account to another (i.e. from one server to another).
-This method keeps my entire WordPress site intact through the move.
-This has worked for me over a hundred times (I’ve lost count), and nothing has broken during […]
+These are easy and complete steps to migrate a WordPress site from one hosting account to another (i.e. from one server to another).
+This method keeps your entire WordPress site intact through the move.
+The purpose here is to document the complete manual steps for migrating a WordPress site, so this does it without the … Read more →

 Archive for “Hosting Issues”